Phxntxm/Bonfire/docs/commands.rst

       That is why this is restricted to someone who can manage the server, as it should only be used in case people have gone afk and the game is still running, which can get annoying.

-   - Default permissions required: manage_server
+   - Default permissions required: manage_guild

 DeviantArt
 ----------